BambooHR/guardrail/docs/plugins.md

 ## Theory of operation
 A plugin to Guardrail is responsible for inspecting the abstract syntax tree (AST) and possibly the symbol table in order to perform some type of validation of the code.
 The AST the tree from Nikita Popov's nikic/php-parser package.
+Most checks identify a specific type of node in the AST and then check for various child nodes in the symbol table to verify correctness.

 A plugin registers itself to be notified when one or more types of AST nodes are encountered.
 The static analysis portion of Guardrail will use a node visitor to walk the entire AST and at each node